Even though it was cloudy and about to rain, California still produces amazing sunsets.

 Recently my family and I wanted to take a long weekend and stay along the coast or on a harbor somewhere in Southern California.
 I suggested one of my favorite places and it was decided we would find a hotel nearby.
 The two places were Marina Del Rey in Los Angeles County or Alamitos Bay near Long Beach.

 Someone suggested Airbnb.
 I had never heard of Airbnb until about a year ago so I wasn’t familiar with the process.
 Basically, it’s an online marketplace where you can rent vacation homes, condos, and apartments for a designated amount of time.
 In some cases you can rent a room from a house while the person resides there.
-Some people on budgets prefer this when traveling to cut back on hotel fees.
+Some people on budgets prefer this when traveling in order to cut back on hotel fees.